 The One Thing You Won’t Find in a Minimalist Kitchen

-The one thing that you won’t find in a minimalist kitchen is excess.
-That’s because in a minimalist’s dream world, everything has purpose, a proper place, and there is perfect balance in every corner.
-Well, that’s not always the case (even in my 350 sq. ft. studio apartment).
-But through tiny living, I’ve uncovered a minimalist method that will help you simplify your kitchen.
+In a minimalist’s dream world, everything has purpose, a proper place, and there is perfect balance in every corner.
+Well, that’s not always the case, right?
+Through tiny living, I’ve uncovered a minimalist method that will help you simplify your kitchen.
+Once you start to shift your perspective and see your space differently, you’ll discover that the one thing that you won’t find in a minimalist kitchen is excess.

-In my tiny kitchen that consists of a fridge, stove, sink, 2 cabinets, and that’s it, there are still times when I feel like I have too much stuff.
-We’re all human, and if you’re anything like me, then you believe that effort counts.
-Over the last few months, I’ve really made a conscious effort to only buy things that I actually need.
-Before my minimalist practices could become second nature, I had to adopt a shift in perspective.
+As a method of only filling my home with the essentials, I’ve started to make a conscious effort to only buy things that I actually need.
+Before these minimalist practices could become second nature, I had to adopt a shift in perspective.
 Rather than feeling like my tiny kitchen was limited, I’ve learned how to see space differently.

-Our kitchens can be a space for gathering, nourishing, and celebrating.
+Our kitchens area place for gathering, nourishing, and celebrating.
 But when the storage and surfaces are filled to capacity, it creates little moments of stress for us.
 Having to navigate such a full space on a regular basis makes us feel animosity or avoidance towards certain areas in our home.

 In a minimalist home, each item that you own will bring you joy.
 So if you get more joy out of actually using something - rather than saving it for a special occasion - start using it!